 Replace cow’s milk with nut milk and avoid cheese, sour cream, cream cheese and butter.
 This is not an issue for everyone, but definitely something to try if while breastfeeding your baby suffers from colic, eczema or sleep issues.

-While this may be somewhat controversial, grains cause inflammation of an already sensitive and taxed postpartum gut.
-Also eating foods like bread, muffins and pasta fills you up, but contains less nutrients than other foods that are more beneficial for you.
+While this may be somewhat controversial, grains can cause inflammation of an already sensitive and taxed postpartum gut.
+Also eating foods like bread, muffins and pasta fills you up, but contains less nutrients than other foods that are more beneficial for you, which can make it harder to lose the extra baby weight.

-Reduce bread and pasta, or opt for gluten free versions.
-Need carbs?
-Add in more rice, potatoes, oats (gf) and quinoa to your breastfeeding diet.
+Need more carbs?
+Add in more rice, potatoes, oats (gluten free) and quinoa to your breastfeeding diet.

 #4 Certain common herbs –